mnpham2101/ProgrammingPractice/3. DP_IntegerArray/BottomUp_TopDown_MinDifficultyOfAJobSchedule/Explanation.md

 ![image info](./1.png)

-The above diagram show some but not all paths of a decision tree.
-For each day, the are a number of possible jobs, starting from the a *job index* that is dependent on previous day.
+The above diagram shows some but not all paths of a decision tree.
+For each day, there are a number of possible jobs, starting from the a *job index* that is dependent on previous day.
 The total job difficulty of anyday is the sum difficulty of all the *previous* days.
-The result is minimum all off possible paths; in other the minimum of job Difficulty of the last day.
+The result is minimum all off possible paths, the minimum of job Difficulty of the last day.
 Thus we could come up with the following definitions:

 * `state`: the job Difficulty of each day, expressed as `Difficulty` array
+* `state variables`:
-* `state variables`: the starting job index of that day and the current day
+  * the starting job index of that day
+  * the current day
 * `recurrence relation`:
   * the jobs could have their indices from `starting index` to the maximum number of job for each day.
   * the Difficulty of each day is calculated as:
     `Difficulty[startingIndex, currentDay] = max(jobDifficulty[i, currentDay] + Difficulty[previousIndex, previousDay])` where `i` is from `startingIndex` to `i+ max number of jobs for each day`.
 * `base case`:
-  * Job Difficulty of day 1, starting from index 0 is: Difficulty[0,1] = jobDifficulty[0];
+  * if day 0, starting from index 0 is: `Difficulty[0][1] = max(jobDifficulty.begin(), jobDifficulty.end())`;

 # Top down approach:
 * Top down approach is similar to brute-force approach: it generates all possible cases and traverse the decision tree from top to bottom, left to right.